4 Spatial data operations

 plot(us_states$geometry)

-plot(colorado$geometry, col = "grey", add = TRUE)
+plot(colorado$geometry, col = "gray", add = TRUE)

 intersects_with_colorado = us_states[colorado, , op = st_intersects]